-Amplify seeks to take what God is already doing in the community and amplify it - bring more people to the table, more attention, more excitement.
+Movement West Michigan seeks to take what God is already doing in the community and amplify it - bring more people to the table, more attention, and more energy.

-Amplify makes connections between businesses, churches, and nonprofits that would not be likely to happen naturally without the work of our network.
-Amplify asks, “What is God doing in the community and how do we help it grow?”
+We do this by making connections between businesses, churches, and nonprofits that would not be likely to happen naturally without the work of our network.
+So we ask, “What is God doing in the community and how do we help it grow?”

 Current Community Initiatives

 For the past several months, Movement West Michigan has been asking the question, "What if the Church would work together to support single mom-led families?"
 Through a series of conversations, we connected with Single MOMM, a Traverse City-based organization that is doing extraordinary work building comprehensive wraparound support around single moms and empowering them to healthy independence.
 Since then, we have begun working with them to pilot a replication here to Holland.
 Their goal (and ours!) is that it will be truly collaborative, not the work of any one church but the Church of the city wrapping around single moms.
 We are excited to share that we will be doing a "soft launch" of Single MOMM, beginning with a "Friendsgiving" celebration hosted at Central Wesleyan Church on December 2 from 5-7 pm.
 While we are limiting attendance at this first event (about 50 moms total), we look forward to (Lord willing) laying a solid foundation for future small groups and event nights to build something truly comprehensive and supportive in our community.
 Stay tuned for future updates and opportunites to get involved with this new pilot program in Holland/Zeeland!